Silver State Classic Challenge: Safety

 Due to the lack of crash barriers, spectators are not permitted.
 The only way to watch the race is as one of the safety marshals who man every gate along the course.

 There were two fatalities in the first decade of the Silver State Classic Challenge, five altogether with the most recent in 2014.
 In recent years, much more stringent safety rules have been enforced, with a particularly strong emphasis on the speed and load capacity of the tires.
 During 2003, a number of drivers questioned the effectiveness of the radio system used by course marshals to monitor cars and (if necessary) to call for medical assistance.
 This has been addressed through an improved radio communication system, including the loan of a basic 2-way radio to each competitor.

 Management

-The president and chairman of the Silver State Classic Challenge is Steve Waldman, who is also a regular participant in a Dodge Viper and other vehicles.
+The founding president and chairman of the Silver State Classic Challenge was Steve Waldman, who was also a regular participant in a Dodge Viper and other vehicles.
 Mr. Waldman was involved in the setting up of the Silver State Classic Challenge from the beginning.
 The Silver State Classic Challenge awards banquet and hotel sponsor was originally the Showboat Hotel & Casino, where Mr. Waldman was Vice-President of Marketing for the hotel chain.
-The Silver State Classic Challenge awards banquet and hotel sponsor is now the Sam's Town Hotel & Casino.
-The Silver State Classic Challenge has an appointed board of directors, as well as a number of corporate officers with responsibilities ranging from finance to rookie liaison.
+Following the death of Mr Waldman in 2014, operational control of the event has moved to an appointed board of directors, as well as a number of corporate officers with responsibilities ranging from finance to rookie liaison.